How to Protect Hair on Holiday

 Wet Brush Original Detangler

-Wet Brush Original Detangler.
-I have tried every detangling hair brush under the sun, and I can confirm that the original Wet Brush is the best out there.
+Wet Brush Original Detangler -Having tried every detangling hair brush under the sun, we believe that the original Wet Brush is the best out there.

 Tangle Teezer Wide Tooth Comb

-The best piece of advice experts have offered me when it comes to holiday hair styling is to keep things simple and lean into your natural texture.
+Experts know that when it comes to holiday hair styling, it is best to keep things simple and lean into your natural texture.
 Ideally, you should avoid heat styling as much as possible, as your hair is already in a fragile state.
-While wearing your hair up in buns, ponytails and plaits are great options, I appreciate that sometimes you do want to wear your hair down when on holiday.
-I keep a mini salt spray in my bag to help amplify my natural texture and lean into that ‘effortless’ holiday hair look.
+Wearing your hair up in buns, ponytails, and plaits are great options.
+However, sometimes you want to wear your hair down when on holiday.
+Keep a mini salt spray in your bag to help amplify your natural texture and lean into that ‘effortless’ holiday hair look.

 Sundaze Sea Spray